 “There’s a turf war going on right now,” Daniel said, never taking his gaze off the road.

 “Since Harv and Marv have taken over Gus’ bootlegging territory,” Will added, “some people feel the brothers are grabbing too much power.”

 “I know that, but the fight started over me.”

 Will turned his head.
 The cold, silvery moonlight streaked across the lean planes of his clean-shaven face.
-“It’s always about power.”
+“It’s always about power, Char.”

 Men fighting for territory and influence—I’d lived through more than my share of power struggles, but now that my husband was gone, I’d made myself a promise.
-I’d never go back to that life again.
+I’d never go back to that dangerous and violent life again.